 Rikki Nathanson is a fierce activist for the rights of trans and gender diverse persons, not only in her country but the region of Southern Africa, continentally and globally, Ricky was unlawfully and arrested for using a female restroom in 2014.
 After being acquitted, she took on the State of Zimbabwe with a civil suit.
-This act of bravery has proven to be risky to her life, and has seen her fleeing her country of Zimbabwe and obtaining asylum in the United States of America.
+This act of bravery has proven to pose a risk to her life and has seen her fleeing her country of Zimbabwe and obtaining asylum in the United States of America.

 In September 2015 she formed Trans* Research, Education, Advocacy & Training [TREAT], which seeks to address the rights issues in the education, advocacy and training about, and to, the basic violations of the human rights of the trans and gender diverse population of Zimbabwe in the areas of health, justice and the socio economy.
 TREAT is based in Bulawayo, Zimbabwe.
 TREAT was subsequently registered as a Trust in early 2017.

-Gaby Hoffman, Trace Lysette, Alexandra Billings, and Transgender producer Zackary Drucker will be in attendance!
+Gaby Hoffmann, Trace Lysette, Alexandra Billings, and producer Zackary Drucker will be in attendance!

 Since 2014, audiences have been transfixed by Amazon Prime Video’s Transparent, sharing the lives of the Pfeffermans as patriarch Mort Pfefferman reintroduces herself to her family as Maura, a transgender woman.
 Just as Maura’s new journey begins, ex-wife Shelly and their three adult children grapple with their own secrets, relationships, and identities as they too search for who they are and what they really want.